What is the collaborative digitisation programme?

 Successful applicants sign a digitisation agreement with us, laying out the work to be done, timeframes, and costs.

-We then bring those microfilms and newspapers into our regular digitisation workflows.
-Your paper benefits from our economies of scale and a decade of practice, keeping the costs down.
+We then bring your microfilms and newspapers into our regular digitisation workflows.
+Your paper benefits from our economies of scale and over a decade of practice, keeping the costs down.

 Once they’re ready, the files go up on Papers Past and into the National Digital Heritage Archive for long-term preservation.

-To be accepted, your material will need to meet the Library of Congress definition of a newspaper.
-The paper also needs to be out of copyright, which is most likely if the date range ends before 1920.
+- Your material will need to meet the Library of Congress definition of a newspaper.

-Download the full application guide (pdf, 222KB) to see the whole process and learn how to make your application:
+You can download the ‘Collaborative Digitisation Application Guide 2020/2021’ to see the whole application process and learn how to make your application.

 How far will my budget go?

-You’ll pay about $0.80 for each frame of microfilm – usually a page.
+You’ll pay an estimated $0.35 for each frame of microfilm – usually a page.
 Below, you can work out a general estimate of the costs involved with various sizes of newspaper.

 The actual costs will be worked out after your submission has been accepted, and you’ll be invoiced later.